kawansoft/aceql-http/README.md

     </init-param>
 </servlet>

-<!—- Allows you to see immediately in servet container if servlet is OK or KO -->
+<!â€”- Allows you to see immediately in servet container if servlet is OK or KO -->
 <load-on-startup>1</load-on-startup >

 <servlet-mapping>